esuess/msexam/readme.md

 To download all of the files to your computer, login to github and then click Clone or download and select Download ZIP.

+Or try running the R code in the FileDownload.Rmd file.